mlofstrom/architecture-center/docs/guide/architecture-styles/microservices.md

 ![](./images/microservices-acs.png)

-**Public nodes** are reachable through a public-facing load balancer.
+**Public nodes**.
+These nodes are reachable through a public-facing load balancer.
 The API gateway is hosted on these nodes.

-**Backend nodes** run services that clients reach via the API gateway.
+**Backend nodes**.
+These nodes run services that clients reach via the API gateway.
 These nodes don't receive Internet traffic directly.
 The backend nodes might include more than one pool of VMs, each with a different hardware profile.
 For example, you could create separate pools for general compute workloads, high CPU workloads, and high memory workloads.

-**Management VMs** run the master nodes for the container orchestrator.
+**Management VMs**.
+These VMs run the master nodes for the container orchestrator.

 **Networking**.
 The public nodes, backend nodes, and management VMs are placed in separate subnets within the same virtual network (VNet).

 **Load balancers**.
 An externally facing load balancer sits in front of the public nodes.
 It distributes internet requests to the public nodes.
-Another load balancer is placed in front of the management VMs, to allow ssh traffic to the management VMs, using NAT rules.
+Another load balancer is placed in front of the management VMs, to allow secure shell (ssh) traffic to the management VMs, using NAT rules.

 For reliability and scalability, each service is replicated across multiple VMs.
 However, because services are also relatively lightweight (compared with a monolithic application), multiple services are usually packed into a single VM.
 Higher density allows better resource utilization.
 If a particular service doesn't use a lot of resources, you don't need to dedicate an entire VM to running that service.